 One of the children died as a result of this practice, and the condition of the others deteriorated.

-The results of a scientific analysis, completed after the frenzy had played out for several months, confirmed that the water was not only devoid of any healing properties, but also dangerous for consumption.
+The results of scientific analysis, completed after the frenzy had played out for several months, confirmed that the water was not only devoid of any healing properties but also dangerous for consumption.

-On March 30, 1976, any consumption of Kamatero water was officially banned.
+On March 30, 1976, consumption of Kamatero water was officially banned.

 Suspended sentence for Kamateros

-At his trial, which took place in October of 1976, Kamateros continued to maintain that his water did in fact have healing powers.
-He was given an eight-month suspended sentence, despite the death of the young cancer patient.
+At his trial, which took place in October 1976, Kamateros continued to maintain that his water did in fact have healing powers.
+He was given an eight-month suspended sentence despite the death of the young cancer patient.

-The fraudster eventually left Greece, only to return after 22 years to his birthplace in Kos, where on May 6, 1998, unable to cope with his financial woes, he committed suicide.
+The fraudster eventually left Greece only to return after twenty-two years to his birthplace in Kos, where, on May 6, 1998, he committed suicide due to financial troubles.

 See all the latest news from Greece and the world at Greekreporter.com.
 Contact our newsroom to report an update or send your story, photos and videos.
 Follow GR on Google News and subscribe here to our daily email!